Constitution and By-Laws

 An individual under sixty-six (66) years of age who occupies a full-time university faculty position in adult cardiology, who has major clinical teaching and research responsibilities in a medical school of the United States, and who has shown outstanding ability and promise in academic cardiology may be nominated for membership in the Association.

 After fifteen (15) years of Active membership and on reaching the age of sixty (60), a member may request transfer to Emeritus status.
-On reaching the age of sixty-five (65), an individual shall become an Emeritus member.
+On reaching the age of sixty-five (65), an individual shall have the option of a) becoming an Emeritus member or b) staying an Active member until reaching the age of seventy (70), at which time the individual shall become an Emeritus member.
 Emeritus members may attend meetings, propose new members, submit abstracts and make presentations, may serve on any committee, but may not hold office, and may not vote.

 Under certain circumstances as outlined in Section V, Inactive membership shall be considered by the council upon application from a member.
 Inactive members may attend meetings, may propose new members, must pay dues, may not hold office, may not vote, may not submit abstracts or make presentations, and may not serve on standing committees.